-When the narcissist comes back with all the false apology’s, promises of change, due the trauma bond, the golden period and because empaths are good-hearted people that forgive and want to help them change, a lot go back in the home of the original dreams become a reality, because the narcissist rewrites history on you, lays all the blame on you, you question reality, believing it was you and give them another chance, so here’s something to read to remind yourself of reality, get out and stay out.
-It’s hard at first, but soon you will see, you can have a happier life without them
+When the narcissist comes back with all the false apology’s, promises of change, due to the trauma bond, the idealisation stage and because genuine kind-hearted people forgive and want to help those they care for, a lot go back in the hope of those original dreams becoming a reality, because the narcissist rewrites history on you, lays all the blame on you, you question reality, believing it was you and give them another chance, so here’s something to read to remind yourself of reality, stay safe, get out and stay out.
+It’s hard at first, but soon you will see, you can have a much happier life without them

 Here is how you have to be if you want to be in a relationship with a narcissist, why it’s just a traumatic, painful, experience, throughout.